tomjoht/documenting-apis/_docs/Publishing APIs/pubapis_raml.md

 	<img src="images/raml2htmloutput.png" alt="RAML2HTML" />

+	{: .tip}
-	{{tip}}To see this example in your browser, go to <a href="http://idratherbewriting.com/files/restapicourse/raml/examples/index.html">idratherbewriting.com.com/files/restapicourseraml/examples/index.html</a>." %}
+To see this example in your browser, go to <a href="http://idratherbewriting.com/files/restapicourse/raml/examples/index.html">idratherbewriting.com.com/files/restapicourseraml/examples/index.html</a>.

 ## Other platforms that consume RAML and Swagger
 <a href="http://studio.restlet.com">Restlet Studio</a> is another platform to check out.
 Restlet Studio can process either Swagger or RAML specs.